 You can easily make your own route after browsing the most famous and interesting places to be seen in Kyiv.
 Or you can book a 6-hour guided walking Kiev tour with a knowledgeable guide or do a 3-hour Old Town Kiev tour with a guide through the city center.
 Any option is fine and depends only on your individual preferences, travel experience, and possibilities.

 I know, this list of 8 things to do in Kyiv is not quite massive.
 There are so many other tourist attractions in Kyiv.
-I haven’t mentioned the fabulous nightlife, the numerous amazing restaurants, cocktail bars, pubs, and beautiful gardens, landscaped parks.
+I haven’t mentioned the fabulous nightlife, the numerous amazing restaurants, cocktail bars, pubs, beautiful gardens, landscaped parks.
 It all boils down to personal preferences, but I am beyond positive Kyiv will take your breath away.
 Once having visited it you will always dream of coming back.